 Unfortunately I cannot get the comments plugin to work for this theme, so any comments will have to be done on Facebook, where I post my pages.
 The FB widget which links to my Facebook page is in the footer.

 I wanted to share some Bible studies that I have done, and will be doing, so I have put together a website, and here they are.
-I am constantly aware of revisions and improvements that I need to make, either for the simple reason that the Bible goes very deep, and new things occur to me all the time, or for the even simpler reason that I have made a hash of something.
+I am constantly aware of modifications and improvements that I need to make, either for the simple reason that the Bible goes very deep and new things occur to me all the time, or for the even simpler reason that I have made a mistake.
 I have just revised the Olivet Discourse study, so I am always working on things.
 However, do not let this put you off, as I do believe that I impart a lot of very clear and instructive teaching on my site; if I do not then the fault is mine, as I am not explaining clearly things that I understand very well.

 I started the website for the sole reason of doing a commentary on Romans.
 However, I then found myself doing other studies so that a proper background picture was in place.
 I’ve never read a single commentary that gets remotely near to understanding Paul correctly, other than a few years ago when I chanced on a small blog in which a man was fulminating over the same things as I found vexatious in standard commentaries.
 Regarding the Book Of Daniel, it is another book that has been severely misunderstood.
 It is a coded book, so I cannot say it is in any way straightforward, but really, some of the contortions the commentaries go through have to be read to be believed.
 Equally alarming to me is how people swallow the dogmas and defend them with their lives.

 All of the Bible is interlocking; like the limbs of the human body itself, each book plays a part.
 In which case I would say that the Book Of Daniel is like the heart, and it really is the foundation stone for correctly understanding many things, as the prophetic pattern determined by God plays out through history.